upenn-libraries/alchemy/README.md

 - A way to do application configuration management (export system state to files)
 - A way to do testing and verification

+# Status

-This is currently 'alpha' code.
+This is early 'alpha' code.
+What exists should mostly work.
+Holes need to be filled in.
 Expect things to change.

 # Installation and Configuration